-In this guide we're going to take a closer look at the difference in heating costs between gas boilers vs electric storage heaters vs oil fired boilers - and then look at five options for keeping our heating bills in check.
+In this guide, we're going to take a closer look at the difference in heating costs between gas boilers, electric storage heaters, and oil-fired boilers - and then look at ways to keep your heating bills in check.
 Whether that’s by adopting a new technology (like Dimplex Quantum to transform your storage heaters), or by making simple adjustments to your thermostat.

 We’ve brought these two rather slippery concepts together in one simple chart which compares the cost of a unit of usable heat.